mit-rss/wall_follower_sim/README.md

 For an example of how the tests should look when running, see [this video](https://youtu.be/r7ygU1zlTjU).

 If you're curious, the tester code is in `/wall_follower_sim/wall_follower/test_wall_follower.py`

+**Note that, while the simulator does not simulate collisions, the autograder will check that your car has not crashed.**

 <br />